tosccolors/misc/auth_keycloak_autopush_users/README.rst

 ==================================================================
-Keycloak: Disable Odoo Password & Auto-Push Users to Keycloak
+Keycloak: Auto-Push Users to Keycloak & Disable Odoo Password
 ==================================================================

+This module will automatically push the Portal user to Keycloak, which inturn will send password mails to user from Keycloak.
-This module disable password changing in Odoo & login, such that User has to login via Keycloak Auth provider, Auto-pushes the Portal user to Keycloak, which inturn will send password mails to user from Keycloak.
+Also disables password changing in Odoo & login, such that User has to login via Keycloak Auth provider, optionally it can be configured whether to send invitation mail from Odoo or not.
-Note: this would disable both password setting & invitation mail from Odoo.
+Note: this would disable password re-setting.

 **Table of contents**